ConduitIO/automation/docs/roadmap_readme.md

     * `workflow`

 2. With the generated token, copy that and create a new GitHub actions secret in the `conduit` repo.
+Make sure that you call the token `PROJECT_AUTOMATION`.
 It should look something like this:

 3. Create a new org-level GitHub Projects (beta) board.
 Keep in mind that this is the new GitHub Projects not the legacy version.
 You'll know the difference because legacy projects only gave you the ability to use Kanban-style project management.